 In a nutshell

 Fortunately, there are tools and tactics to deal with these and many other issues.
 Applications such as Trello, Slack, Mailtrack, TeamViewer, and even Gmail can boost your team’s efficiency.
-On the other hand, Agile methods of organizing work processes and the tactics of distributed teams will help you cut the costs of running your projects, and organize flexible, adaptive work environment.
+On the other hand, Agile methods of organizing work processes and the tactics of distributed teams will help you cut the costs of running your projects, and organize a flexible, adaptive work environment.

 Also, if you feel like your project could use an extra pair of skilled hands, you can hire a freelancer.
-Online platforms for vetted specialists such as Coding Ninjas can be a great source of skilled and verified labor force.
+Online platforms for vetted specialists such as Coding Ninjas can be a great source of the skilled and verified labor force.
 We test the proficiency of each contractor applying to work with us.
 So, when you hire one of our freelancers for the job, you can be sure that your project is in reliable hands.
 Give us a try now!